What do you do after declaring a climate and ecological emergency?

 See the end of this post for a list of networks and associations in the museums and heritage world, focused on sustainability and climate action.

 If you’re interested in one area of action in particular, seek out a network that is very strong in this.
-Here are just a few examples but there are many more, and in other countries than UK.

 Background to this framework